IgoMedeiros/apolloserve-consume-rest/README.md

 # Consume API with GraphQL
-> This code help understand how to consume Rest API using _graphql_.
+> This code helps to understand how to consume data from Rest API using _GraphQL_.

 ## Technologies
 - [GraphQL](https://graphql.org/)